What Is the Physical Presence Test?

 To be eligible for the waiver, an expat must be able to demonstrate that they would have met the 330-day requirement if not for the extenuating circumstances.
 The waiver can provide relief for expats who have to leave a foreign country early due to unforeseen events or those who cannot return to the foreign country due to travel restrictions or medical issues.

 Still Have Questions About the Physical Presence Test?
-We Are Here to Help!
+We Are Here To Help!

-Contact us, and one of our customer champions will gladly help.
-If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.
+Contact us at Greenback Expat Tax Services, and one of our customer champions will gladly help.
+If you need advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.